BBVA/waf-brain/research/RESEARCH.md

 ![alt](http://kirklandweblog.typepad.com/.a/6a00d83451975769e201b8d290befa970c-800wi)

-## Thanks to the rooted mail list, that helped us attacking our honeypots.
+## Thanks to the rooted mail list.
-[**Here**](https://github.com/BBVA/waf-brain/blob/master/research/rooted/wafbrain_output.txt) are the promised results:
+That helped us attacking our honeypots.[**Here**](https://github.com/BBVA/waf-brain/blob/master/research/rooted/wafbrain_output.txt) are the promised results:
 - The first parameter is the percentage of sql injection attack.
 - The second parameter is the time to process this payload.
 - The third parameter is the payload.